Stay updated on our activities

 |11.00||Democratic and institutional aspects of the EU: EP elections

-This session will explain how EP elections are currently held and will shed light onto the new discussion on redesigning the EP elections – a recurring theme in the debate on how to render EU institutions more democratic.
-The session will discuss in particular the lead candidate system [Spietzenkandidaten] and the transnational lists for European elections.
+This session will explain how EP elections are currently held and will shed light on the new discussion on redesigning the EP elections – a recurring theme in the debate on how to render EU institutions more democratic.
+In particular, the session will discuss the lead candidate system [Spietzenkandidaten] and the transnational lists for European elections.

 |12.00||Discussion between Juan Diego Ramírez-Cárdenas Díaz and the participants, moderated by Igor Dizdarevic.|

-Short presentation by Sabina Lange facilitated by Juan Diego Ramírez-Cárdenas Díaz.
+Short presentation by Edward Best facilitated by Juan Diego Ramírez-Cárdenas Díaz.

-Short presentation by Sabina Lange facilitated by Juan Diego Ramírez-Cárdenas Díaz.
+Short presentation by Edward Best facilitated by Juan Diego Ramírez-Cárdenas Díaz.

-The session explains what the respect of rule of law entails in an EU context, explores what mechanisms are currently available for the EU to monitor and sanction Member States that fall short of this obligation.
-On this basis future possibilities to strengthen EU’s vigour in adherence to the principle will be discussed.
+The session explains what the respect of rule of law entails in an EU context, and explores what mechanisms are currently available for the EU to monitor and sanction Member States that fall short of this obligation.
+The session will assess the ongoing Article 7 TEU procedures and discuss how to improve this particular sanctioning mechanism.

 Short presentation by Petra Jeney facilitated by Igor Dizdarevic